West Liberty Foods: Mount Pleasant plant

 The Mount Pleasant plant is a 85000 sqft facility that is used for slicing cooked cheese, turkey, chicken, beef, pork, and other products.
 The plant employs roughly 500 people working in three shifts.
 A 68000 sqft Millard Refrigerated Services facility is located adjacent to the Mount Pleasant plant.
 The two facilities are connected, and product is immediately transferred by conveyor from the plant to cold storage when packaging is complete.

 The design and operation of the Mount Pleasant plant was developed to decrease potential hazards to food safety.
 WLF representatives have stated that the goal of the Mount Pleasant plant is to create a pathogen-free environment.
 Because company officials believe that the food safety aspects of the plant are unique in the meat industry, they submitted the plant design for patent approval through the U.S. Patent Office.
 The Mount Pleasant plant is located about 50 mi from either the West Liberty or Sigourney plants.
-This reduces the likelihood that pathogens will be carried either by air or foot traffic from a raw production area to Mount Pleasant's ready-to-eat production.
+This reduces the likelihood that pathogens would be carried either by air or foot traffic from a raw production area to Mount Pleasant's ready-to-eat production.

-The Mount Pleasant facility consists of approximately 20 individual processing cells that are separated from one another and are set up so that they could operate as individual meat slicing facilities.
+The Mount Pleasant facility consists of about 20 individual processing cells that are separated from one another and are set up so that they could operate as individual meat-slicing facilities.
 Before antimicrobial flooring was poured, the cells were erected with stainless steel antimicrobial walls that are built into the floor.
 Each processing cell has independent refrigeration and drainage systems.
 The refrigeration systems filter the cell's air and maintain positive air pressure at 38 °F, and the drainage systems are sealed off and flooded with sanitizers nightly.